Quantum optical reset with classical memory: Reducing uncertainty of quantum measurements

-The advantage of this trajectory-based consideration can be immediately demonstrated by the following example.
+In contrast to the previous works~\cite{loop_BS_theory1, loop_BS_theory2} on similar loop-based architectures we focus on analyzing entire trajectories in event space rather than a set of individual events sampled at different time steps.
+The main advantage of this trajectory-based consideration is the possibility to reduce uncertainty of future measurements by utilizing the history of measurement results at previous step, which can be demonstrated by the following example.
 If $m$ photons came as input on the mode $b$ and one photon on the mode $a$, the interferometer provides transformation of the form

 where